Skip to content

 weights = self.weights * flux[:, None]

-# Note we always return wf here so we can convolve each wavelength
+# Note that we always return a wavefront here so we can convolve each

 # individually if a chromatic wavefront output is required.
 We also